zzc-ccccc/MonkeyOCR/README.md

 ## Windows Support

-See the [Windows Support](docs/windows_support.md) Guide for details.
+See the [windows support guide](docs/windows_support.md) for details.

 ## Quantization

 This model can be quantized using AWQ.
-Follow the instructions in the [Quantization guide](docs/Quantization.md).
+Follow the instructions in the [quantization guide](docs/Quantization.md).

 ## Benchmark Results

 Here are the evaluation results of our model on OmniDocBench.
 MonkeyOCR-3B uses DocLayoutYOLO as the structure detection model, while MonkeyOCR-3B* uses our trained structure detection model with improved Chinese performance.

 ### 1. The end-to-end evaluation results of different tasks.